Are you considering buying a gravel bike but don’t know how to choose it? You are in the right place.

 The disadvantage of 1X shifting is obvious.
 The jumps between the individual gears are larger than 2X or 3X shifting, and the gear selection is limited.
 So, you may not always find the gear that suits you the best.

 The general rule of thumb is that 1X shifting is better for mountain bike-like terrain (trails) where you need easy gears and change gears quickly when going from descent to climb and vice versa.

-2X shifting (2 chainrings) offers a wider gear range compared to 1X.
-This is an advantage when you need to climb a steep climb and also ride fast in descents.
+2X shifting (2 chainrings) offers a wider gear range than 1X.
+This is an advantage when you need to climb steep and ride fast in descents.